ahilbers/renewable_test_PSMs/documentation/README.md

 | Transmission | Other regions | 100 |     - |   - |

 For modelling purposes, unmet demand is considered a generation technology with no installation cost but a highy generation cost ("value of lost load").
 The installation costs are annualised to reflect the cost per year of technology lifetime.

+In the `6_region` model, the costs of the same technologies in different regions (e.g. baseload in regions 1 and 3) are perturbed slightly to remove solution nonuniqueness between regions -- so baseload in region 1 is (very slightly) different than baseload in region 3.
+Details can be found in `models/6_region/techs.yaml`.